Optimal rate list decoding over bounded alphabets using algebraic-geometric codes

-The second part of Theorem \ref{thm:main-intro} is obtained through usual algebraic-geometric codes with evaluation points over subfields and subspace design.
-As in the fist part, the list of possible candidate messages has an exponential size, but is well structured.
+The second part of Theorem \ref{thm:main-intro} is obtained through usual algebraic-geometric codes with evaluation points over subfields.
+As in the first part, the list of possible candidate messages belongs to a subspace that is well structured, specifically with a property we called ultra-periodicity (Definition~\ref{def:ultra-periodic}).
 The approach based on hierarchical subspace-evasive sets in the first part leads to excellent list size; however, we only know randomized constructions of hierarchical subspace-evasive sets.
 To obtain a deterministic list decoding, we prune down the list of possible solutions through subspace designs (see Section \ref{sec:tech} for details).

 We note that our Monte Carlo construction gives codes that are quite close to the existential bounds in three aspects simultaneously --- the trade-off between error fraction $1-R-\eps$ and rate $R$, the list-size as a function of $\eps$, and the alphabet size of the code family (again as a function of $\eps$).
 Even though these codes are not fully explicit, they are ``functionally explicit" in the sense that once the code is (efficiently) sampled, with high probability the polynomial time encoding and decoding algorithms deliver the claimed error-correction guarantees for {\em all} allowed error pattern.
 The explicit construction avoids this shortcoming at the expense of a slightly worse list size.
-Our algorithms can also be extended to the ``list recovery" setting in a manner similar to \cite{GR-FRS,Gur-ccc11}; we omit discussion of this aspect and the straightforward details.